xinwenfu/VChat_CFG/README.md

 ### Exploit Setup and Non-CFG Observation
 This section will cover the steps used to setup the exploit, for more details on ROP Attacks see [VChat_ROP_Intro](https://github.com/DaintyJet/VChat_ROP_INTRO), and for a more detailed explanation of the exploitation process please see [VChat_TRUN_ROP](https://github.com/DaintyJet/VChat_TRUN_ROP) for a similar exploit.
 The main difference between this exploit and the *VChat_TRUN_ROP* is this exploit overflows a function pointer that is called, whereas the *VChat_TRUN_ROP* exploit overflows a return address.

+> [!NOTE]
+> At first CFG is disabled, but we have enabled both DEP and NX to smooth over the later modifications needed when CFG is enabled.

-1. Generate a Cyclic Pattern, this is done so we will be able to tell where in memory the *Function Pointer* is stored so we can overwrite it with an address to start the ROP chain.
+1. Generate a Cyclic Pattern; this is done so we will be able to tell where in memory the *Function Pointer* is stored so we can overwrite it with an address to start the ROP chain.
 We will use the [`pattern_create.rb`](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb) in the Kali VM in order to find the *exact* location the function pointer is in by examining the value stored in the registers.
 We will use the following command on the Kali Machine:

     ```
     /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 5000